Padayottam (1982 film)

-Padayottam is a 1982 Indian Malayalam-language epic period drama film directed by Jijo Punnoose and produced by Navodaya Appachan through the company Navodaya Pictures.
+Padayottam is a 1982 Indian Malayalam-language epic period drama film directed by Jijo Punnoose and produced by Navodaya (a partnership concern).
 It is partly based on the 1844 novel The Count of Monte Cristo by Alexandre Dumas, who is credited for the story with a screenplay written by N. Govindan Kutty.
 The film stars Prem Nazir, Madhu, Lakshmi, Shankar, Poornima Bhagyaraj, Mammootty, Mohanlal, N. Govindan Kutty and Thikkurissy Sukumaran Nair.

 Plot

 The Kolathiri Raja is a prosperous ruler of Northern Kerala.
 Prince Udayan, Raja's second nephew, is more handsome, brave, and intelligent than Prince Devan, Raja's elder nephew.
 The King named Udayan as his successor to the throne in accordance with matrilineal traditions along with the marriage of his daughter Princess Parvathi, who was in deep love with Udayan.
 This has dashed the hopes of Devan, who secretly longed to marry Parvathi.

 On the other hand, two nobles of the court, Kammaran and Perumana Kuruppu were upset by Udayan's ascension.
 Cashing in on Devan's frustrations, Kammaran made Prince Devan against Prince Udayan.
 For this, Kammaran used Kompan, a dacoit leader who was a frequent raider in many villages, to stage a royal pardon and sought the presence of Prince Udayan in his position as Crown Prince for signing the peace treaty.
 Without knowing it was a trap laid by Kammaran and Kuruppu, Udayan drove to Kompan's camp, only to fall into the trap laid.
 However, news flashed in the country as Prince Udayan betrayed Kolathiri Raja and killed Moithooti.
 This made the Raja furious, who declared Udayan a traitor and cancelled the marriage.

 Kompan instructs his men to kill Udayan.
 However, they decided to sell him as a slave to a cruel Slave ship captain Mooppan.
 While as a slave, he meets another slave, Kunjali, from whom he learns the death of Kolathiri Raja and his queen at Marakkar's boat by forces arranged by Perumana Kuruppu and Kompan.
 Marakkar tried to save the Kolathiri Raja and his queen but was killed by Perumana Kuruppu.
 Kunjali, the trusted slave, however, saved Marakkar's daughter, Lalia, with the help of his men.
 However, he could not escape himself from the Kompan's men, who sold him into slavery.
 From Kunjali, Udayan learned where the treasures of Marakkar and his daughter were taken to.
 In the meantime, Prince Devan married Princess Parvathi and became the new Kolathiri Raja.
 However, the royal sceptre were missing.